ofiwg/libfabric/man/fi_cntr.3.md

   on all successful completions, separately from whether the operation generates an entry in an event queue.

+- *FI_CNTR_EVENTS_BYTES*
+: The counter is incremented by the number of user bytes, excluding any CQ data, transferred in a transport message upon reaching the specified completion semantic.
+  For initiator side counters, the count reflects the size of the requested transfer and is updated after the message reaches the desired completion level (FI_INJECT_COMPLETE, FI_TRANSMIT_COMPLETE, etc.).
+For send and write operations, the count reflects the number of bytes transferred to the peer.
+  For read operations, the count reflects the number of bytes returned in a read response.
+Operations which may both write and read data, such as atomics, behave as read operations at the initiator, but writes at the target.
+For target side counters, the count reflects the size of received user data and is incremented subject to target side completion semantics.
+  In most cases, this indicates FI_DELIVERY_COMPLETE, but may differ when accessing device memory (HMEM).
+On error, the tranfer size is not applied to the error field, that field is increment by 1.
+The FI_COLLECTIVE transfer type is not supported.

 *wait_obj*
 : Counters may be associated with a specific wait object.
 Wait objects allow applications to block until the wait object is